 The best course of action would be to test the water yourself and call a technician if you think your pool has swerved outside the healthy pH level.
 If you don’t address pH issues, it could damage your pool equipment, cause red, irritated skin and eyes, and even etch the surface of your pool plaster.

 So, test the water and call a professional.
 This is important to do a week or so before the party, because the pool tech might think it’s necessary to “shock” the pool.
 This means adding more chemical than normal in order to kill bacteria and germs in the water.
-For a few days, the pool won’t be safe to swim in, so make sure this is done early.
+For a few days, the pool won’t be safe to swim in, so make sure this is done early when getting your pool ready for a party.

 After the party, you may notice the water looks a little cloudy, or that there is more dirt than usual on the bottom.
 Here’s a tip: to avoid some of this dirt getting into the pool, make sure your deck is really clean before the guests arrive.
 This will keep wet feet clean and from bringing dust and grit into the water.